freedomofpress/securedrop/docs/develop.md

 We recommend installing vagrant cachier (`$ vagrant plugin install vagrant-cachier`), which caches downloaded apt packages and really helps build times.

 # Overview

 There are 4 predefined VM configurations in the vagrantfile: development, debs, staging, app and mon.

 * **development**: for working on the application code
     * Source Interface: localhost:8080
     * Document Interface: localhost:8081
-* **debs**: Will build the FPF deb packages and store them in /vagrant so they can be used by other VMs/playbooks
-* **staging**: Requires the securedrop-app-code.deb to install the application
+* **staging**: for working on the environment and hardening
     * Source Interface: localhost:8082
     * Document Interface: localhost:8083
-    * The interfaces and ssh are also available over tor.
+    * The interfaces and ssh are also available over tor and direct access.
     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
 * **app**: This is a production installation with all of the hardening applied.
-    * The interfaces and ssh are only available over tor.
     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
+    * Putting the apparmor profiles in complain mode (default) or enforce mode can be done witht he ansible tags apparmor-complain or apparmor-enforce.
 ## Development

 ```